AxisCommunications/modbus-acap/README.md

 To
 [start (or stop/restart/remove)](https://www.axis.com/vapix-library/subjects/t10102231/section/t10036126/display?section=t10036126-t10010606)
-the ACAP, you can make a call like this:
+the ACAP application, you can make a call like this:

 ```sh
 curl -k --anyauth -u root:<password> \